The Importance of Follow Up

 - Your Boss Disrupts Your Life Without a Care

-When I think of proper follow-up, several of these listings come to mind.
-That tells me that someone that doesn’t follow-up probably don’t respect you.
-If you don’t respect me, I’m not going to respect you… let alone trust you.
-Consider this; a global survey found that over a quarter of all employees do not trust their company leadership anyway.
+Several of these listings come to mind when I think of proper follow-up.
+That tells me that someone that doesn’t follow up probably doesn’t respect you.
+If you don’t respect me, I will not respect you… let alone trust you.
+Consider this; a global survey found that over a quarter of all employees do not trust their company leadership.
 Your lack of follow-up is just making things worse.
-This also means that if your workers really are your best brand advocates, you could have a serious problem on your hands.
+This also means that if your workers are your best brand advocates, you could have a serious problem on your hands.

 The good news is that a solid leadership development program and a commitment to follow-up would greatly aid in this fight.
-Make no mistake about it; if you tell someone that you will take a look at something, you are promising your time to them and your follow-up is essential.
-Do not procrastinate the follow-up if you can help it.
-If you must postpone it for any reason, ensure that the follow-up is formally scheduled and that an update is provided to the person you promised your time to.
+Make no mistake about it; if you tell someone that you will take a look at something, you promise your time to them, and your follow-up is essential.
+Do not procrastinate on the follow-up if you can help it.
+If you must postpone it for any reason, ensure that the follow-up is formally scheduled and that an update is provided to the person, you promised your time to.
 During that time, explain why you are forced to postpone the follow-up and emphasize the importance of their contribution.
-This will demonstrate your respect for them and it will earn you respect in return.
+This will demonstrate your respect for them and earn you respect in return.

 Be sure to check out my article titled, “Breaking Down Ethical Reasoning.”